ruelalarcon/spellcast_solver_cli/README.md

 ## Installation

-To use spellcast_solver_cli, you need to have a C compiler (such as gcc) installed on your system.
+To use spellcast_solver_cli, you need to have a C compiler (gcc) installed on your system.
 Clone this repository and compile the project:

 ```bash
 git clone https://github.com/ruelalarcon/spellcast_solver_cli.git